anishp55/nkp-mgmt-install-public/README.md

     docker or podman

 currently the gha runner application is installed in a users home directory, and systemctl is used to start it. <br>
-it is expected there is a ~/kubectl-configs directory to hold cluster kube-configs
+it is expected there is a ~/kubectl-configs directory to hold cluster kube-configs<br>
+this uses a lets encrypt cert

 you will need to define the following secrets
 ```